tmr08c/tmr08c.github.io/content/blog/pattern-matching-empty-map/index.md

 categories: ["elixir"]
 ---

-Unlike lists, using an empty map in pattern matching does not only match empty maps, but will match any size list.
+Unlike lists, using an empty map in pattern matching does not only match empty maps.
+Rather, it will match any both empty and populated maps.

 ```ex
 > [] = [1,2,3]